aweeks3/SISRIS/README.md

 # How can I participate in SISRIS?

 Workshop attendence at either of the conferences is by application to this site: [LINK TO QUALTRIX].
 The SISRIS workshop at the Association of Southeastern Biologists conference will be held **Saturday March 26, 2023**.
 The SISRIS workshop at Botany2023 will be held on **Sunday July 23, 2023**.
-Details about the workshop schedule and pre-workshop preparation is included below.
+Details about the workshop schedule and pre-workshop preparation are included below.

 All conference participants may attend the invited symposium.
 Confirmed invited speakers and their titles are posted below.
 Inquiries about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.

 # Workshops